 • sheep (grass, brushy plants, weeds) and horses (grass) graze down to ground level;

 Cross-grazing with different species means more uniform and efficient use of pasture so weedy plants get less of an opportunity to dominate an area because they are grazed to the same level as the grass and don’t get the chance to get ahead.
-For example, horses are notoriously picky, but choose an animal that grazes differently like goats or sheep, and you have more of a balance to the pasture plants present.
+For example, horses are notoriously picky and graze high.
+But if you also have animals that graze weeds, and graze low (like goats or sheep), you’ll get more of a balance to the pasture plants present.

-It also means you can use the right animal for the right terrain; sheep and goats do better at handling steep hills vs horses or cattle which are designed to move best on flat land.
+It also means you can use the right animal for the right terrain.
+Ssheep and goats do better at handling steep hills vs horses or cattle which are designed to move best on flat land.

 When you have small stock numbers, it can be tempting to place them in a paddock and leave them there to graze for long periods, but this leads to over-grazing of palatable pasture plants, and undergrazing of weeds or those less palatable.
 Over-grazing kills off ‘good’ plants, leaving bare, depleted soil, allowing ‘bad’ plants to take over as they are stronger, and more likely to do better in a depleted soil.

 Smaller paddocks also encourage cattle to naturally compete with each other for the feed on hand, meaning they’re more likely to eat weeds such as dock.